stevenengland/X3270/README.md

 X3270
 ===

+X3270 is the namespace under which I want to release libraries that expose additional functionalities for the x3270 client by Paul Mattes.

 X3270.Rest
 ===

-X3270.Rest is a wrapper for the standard x3270 REST interface.
+X3270.Rest is a wrapper for the standard x3270 HTTP REST interface.
+Remote controlling the x3270 client via HTTP is very advantageous because the HTTP protocol is very mature and as popular as never before.
+This imlies a broad support of any kind.
+In terms of .NET this means that one can easily build really asynchronous calls from ones application to the x3270 terminal by using just a few native features for HTTP.
+This is why I built X3270.Rest that wrapps all the calls to x3270 for you in a straighforward manner.

 More content coming soon...